lex-ikoon/qq/README.md

   - `triggers.db` - library of triggers, more described here: http://lex.ikoon.cz/vex-ui-markup
   - `snippets.db` - library of snippets
   - `helpcard.txt` - just a helpcard
+- this folder is not necessary for the shelf to work

 #### Houdini.keymap.overrides
 - this file is set of my custom hotkeys
 - You probably dont want to import the file 1:1 as it is.
 I recommend you to look inside the file and check it.
+- this folder is not necessary for the shelf to work

 #### PARMmenu.xml
 - this file customizes the Parameter context menu (right click on any Parameter)
+- this folder is not necessary for the shelf to work

 # instalation
 - copy the files (which you really want) into `$HOUDINI_USER_PREF_DIR`